wehnerb/calendar-display/README.md

 - All calendar content (event titles, locations) is HTML-escaped before injection into pages to prevent XSS.
 - `X-Frame-Options` is intentionally **not** set — this Worker is loaded as a full-screen iframe by the display system.
 Adding `SAMEORIGIN` would cause immediate white screens on every station display.
 - The ICS file is fetched server-side from Google Drive.
 The display browser never contacts Google directly.
 - `Cache-Control: no-store` is set on all HTML responses to prevent browser caching.
+The Workers Cache API handles server-side caching independently.
 - The Google Drive folder ID is stored as a Worker secret, not in source code.